aryn-ai/sycamore/apps/query-demo/README.md

-# Sycamore Query Web UI
+# Sycamore Query Demo

-This is a simple web-based UI for Sycamore Query.
+This is a simple web-based demo for Sycamore Query on NTSB data.

 ## Setup